Speeding Violations Increase Around the Country Amid COVID-19

 Were You Ticketed During Coronavirus in Maryland?
 Contact Hillel Traub

-Attorney Hillel Traub of the Law Office of Hillel Traub is a former Assistant Attorney for the Maryland MVA who thoroughly understands the organization’s inner workings.
+Traffic violation attorney Hillel Traub of the Law Office of Hillel Traub is a former Assistant Attorney for the Maryland MVA who thoroughly understands the organization’s inner workings.
 He knows what it will take to successfully challenge a speeding ticket and will help you avoid court fees.
 For more than 20 years, he has helped residents of Baltimore and surrounding areas fight traffic charges.
 If you receive a speeding ticket by mail, make sure your first step is a call to (410) 580-1100 or complete our contact form for a free consultation.